Office automation

-Office automation refers to the varied computer machinery and software used to digitally create, collect, store, manipulate, and relay office information needed for accomplishing basic tasks.
+Office automation (OA) refers to the varied computer machinery and software used to digitally create, collect, store, manipulate, and relay office information needed for accomplishing basic tasks.
 Raw data storage, electronic transfer, and the management of electronic business information comprise the basic activities of an office automation system.
 Office automation helps in optimizing or automating existing office procedures.

 The backbone of office automation is a local area network, which allows users to transfer data, mail and voice across the network.
 All office functions, including dictation, typing, filing, copying, fax, telex, microfilm and records management, telephone and telephone switchboard operations, fall into this category.
 Office automation was a popular term in the 1970s and 1980s as the desktop computer exploded onto the scene.
 Advantages of office automation include that it can get many tasks accomplished faster, it eliminates the need for a large staff, less storage is required to store data, and multiple people can update data simultaneously in the event of changes in schedule.